andreas-wagner-dev/object-oriented-learning-journey/blog/_draft/business_context_driven_carrental_c_sharp_en.md

 `car/PersistentCar.cs` = detail of car persistence.

-No new business concepts in sub-packages that don't exist as abstraction in the parent or root package.
+Classes in sub-packages should not introduce new concepts, but just more details - regarding the concepts of the parent packages.

-The `application/` package provide main method + (DI) injections of technical infrastructure.
+The `application/` package (application itself) provide an entry point with main method + (DI) injections of technical infrastructure.

 #### 3) Packages and Classes Reflect Business Concepts, Not Technical Roles